namazia0/BiBiFi-Contest/README.md

 - Integrity (an attacker is able to fool logappend or logread into accepting their manipulated log file)

 ### Fix it
 In this phase, this solution received improvements from the other teams.
-We were supposed to fix the bugs.
+The task was to fix the bugs.

 ## How to test locally